How to adjust the brew temperature for different coffee beans

 French press brewing entails steeping coffee grounds in hot water and then pressing them to separate the liquid from the grounds.
 In this method, the water should be heated to the recommended brew temperature before pouring it over the grounds.
 Since the coffee and water remain in contact for an extended period, it’s essential to consider the brew temperature to avoid over-extraction.

-See also Understanding the Portafilters Used in Semi-Automatic Espresso Machines
+See also Mastering the Art of Using Semi-Automatic Espresso Machines

 Understanding Coffee Extraction